crashtestjustin/to-do-app/README.md

 - date functionality warning if toDo is overdue (localstorage API)
 - create folder views
 - expand/collapse capability for custom folders

-- styling updates for remaining buttons and text areas and forms + update styling for app
+- styling updates for remaining buttons and text areas and forms + expand/collapse dynamic icons

 Add on